-SUSTAINABILITY CHALLENGES AND APPROACH
+3. SUSTAINABILITY CHALLENGES AND APPROACH

 Egypt has faced numerous social and economic challenges following the Egyptian revolution.
-MHCFI was among many businesses negatively affected by economic instability, yet has managed to continue growing as the economic situation began to stabilize.
-One of the most significant challenges MHCFI faced after the revolution was the overall lack of security, particularly evident with increased robberies.
-While robbery risks then dropped significantly in 2013 and 2014, MHCFI faced new challenges, highlighted below.
+MHCFI was among many businesses negatively affected by economic instability, yet has managed to continue growing as the economic situation has begun to stabilize.
+One of the most significant challenges MHCFI faced after the revolution was the overall lack of security, particularly an increase in robberies.
+While the risk of robbery dropped significantly in 2013 and 2014, MHCFI has faced new challenges, highlighted below.